Elisa Longo Borghini: Trek–Segafredo

+In 2021, she won Trofeo Alfredo Binda for the second time, with two 3rd places at Paris–Roubaix Femmes and Liège–Bastogne–Liège Femmes.
 In July 2021, she competed in the 137 km-long women's Olympic road race in Tokyo, and won the bronze medal.
 She followed an attack by Annemiek van Vleuten with 2.1 km to go, with Van Vleuten securing second place and Longo Borghini securing third place.
+She also won the road race and time trial at the national championships for the second year in a row.
+She also rode in the mixed team relay at the 2021 UCI Road World Championships in Flanders, where she won the bronze medal.

+In 2022, she won her second cycling monument, winning Paris–Roubaix Femmes.
 In July 2022, she was named as one of the pre-race favourites for the first edition of the Tour de France Femmes.
 She ultimately finished the race in sixth place overall.
+She then won The Women's Tour by just one second, as well as winning the time trial at the national championships for the third year in a row.
+She rode in the mixed team relay at the 2022 UCI Road World Championships in Wollongong, where she won the silver medal.